Georgian Bay - Lower French

 Guides 5:1 ratio

-• excellent meals from Day 1 lunch to Day 5 lunch
+• all meals & snacks from Day 1 lunch to Day 5 lunch

 • sea kayaks with rudders, waterproof hatches

 • spray decks, paddles, PFDs (you may bring your own)

 • throw lines, pumps, and other safety accessories

 • tents: free-standing expedition dome tents - 2 per tent